SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_ModuleSettings.md

 > [!NOTE]
 > When you update the module settings of a manager that is already running, this will only take effect when the manager is (re-)initialized.
 This happens when:
 >
 > - You send a `ManagerStoreReinitializeCustomManagerRequest` in a script.
 This will reinitialize the manager on all Agents in the cluster.
 If a manager is not present on one of the Agents, it will be ignored.
+Initialize the `ManagerStoreReinitializeCustomManagerRequest` message with the name of the module that needs to be reinitialized and *DomManager* as the manager name.
 > - DataMiner is restarted.
 If a DataMiner Agent is restarted, the manager running on that DMA is restarted using the new settings.
 You will therefore need to restart all DMAs that have a running instance of the manager.
 > - You send a *ManagerStoreReinitializeCustomManagerRequest* using the DOM page in the [SLNetClientTest tool](xref:SLNetClientTest_tool).
 To do so, first [connect to the DMA in the tool](xref:Connecting_to_a_DMA_with_the_SLNetClientTest_tool), and then go to *Advanced* > *Apps* > *DataMiner Object Model* and click the *Reinitialize* button.